OMQL/OMQL-Miner/README.md

  When building ccminer:
  nvcc fatal : Unsupported gpu architecture 'compute_20' <br>
  Open <code>ccminer/makefile.am</code> and delete <code>gencode arch=compute_20,code=sm_20</code>.
 There should be three lines with this code.
 Then compile ccminer maually using <code>./autogen.sh</code>, <code>./configure</code> and <code>./build.sh</code>
- Same with ccminer-lyra2v2, but there is one line to change.

-<h1>Notes:</h1>
-Building CryptoNight miner might take long time.
-Seems to stuck on ~70% but its normal.